-the same on Wireco publications and documents are protected by copyright and other commercial protective rights.
+All rights reserved.
+Text, images and graphics as well as the arrangement of the same on Wireco publications and documents are protected by copyright and other commercial protective rights.
 The content of these publications may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
-In addition, some Wireco publications contain images
+In addition, some Wireco publications contain images that are subject to third-party copyrights.

+Trademark information

-Trademark information Unless specified otherwise, all trademarks on publications of Wireco and their legal entities are protected by trademarks on publications of Wireco and to Wireco brands, nameplates, company logos and emblems.
+Unless specified otherwise, all trademarks on publications of Wireco and their legal entities are protected by trademark law.
+This applies in particular to Wireco brands, nameplates, company logos and emblems.
 The brands and design elements used on our pages are the intellectual property of the Wireco Worldgroup Corp.